 An experimental polyprenyl immunostimulant is being manufactured by Sass and Sass in Tennessee, United States.
-It is is classed as a biologic by the USDA.
+It is classed as a biologic by the USDA.
 According to the Sass and Sass website they are conducting research on its use for FIP and other diseases of companion animals.
-Although not currently approved for the treatment of FIP by the USDA, it is being widely used off label for prolonging the life of cats with milder forms of FIP.
+Although not currently approved for the treatment of FIP by the USDA, it is being widely used off-label for prolonging the life of cats with milder forms of FIP.

-According to the UC Davis Veterinary Medicine, “it has not shown any benefit for treating or prolonging life of cats with wet FIP or cats with severe disease signs at the onset of therapy.
-Although touted on the web and by certain individuals as a way to prolong the life of cats with FIP, in particular the milder dry forms, it is important to review what is known about the efficacy of PI when used for this purpose.
+According to the UC Davis Veterinary Medicine, “it has not shown any benefit for treating or prolonging the life of cats with wet FIP or cats with severe disease signs at the onset of therapy.
+Although touted on the web and by certain individuals as a way to prolong the life of cats with FIP, in particular, the milder dry forms, it is important to review what is known about the efficacy of PI when used for this purpose.
 PI may cost over $400 a month if used on an average size cat and dosed accordingly and this expense can be magnified by associated veterinary expenses.”

-There is only one licensed FIP vaccine available; however, this vaccine has minimal if any effectiveness in preventing FIP, and it is not generally recommended by the American Association of Feline Practitioners Feline Vaccine Advisory Panel.
-Primucell FIP, produced by Pfizer Animal Health, is a temperature-sensitive, modified-live virus vaccine that is given as an intranasal vaccine, and is licensed for use in cats at least 16 weeks of age.
+There is only one licensed FIP vaccine available; however, this vaccine has minimal if any effect in preventing FIP, and it is not generally recommended by the American Association of Feline Practitioners Feline Vaccine Advisory Panel.
+Primucell FIP, produced by Pfizer Animal Health, is a temperature-sensitive, modified-live virus vaccine that is given as an intranasal vaccine and is licensed for use in cats at least 16 weeks of age.